chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 chainctl iam identity-provider list
 ```

-This will return a list of details for each of your identity providers, including their names and unique IDs,
+This will return a list of details for each of your identity providers, including their names and unique IDs.

 To modify an existing identity provider, use the `update` subcommand.